rails/rails/guides/source/association_basics.md

 with a `has_one` or `has_many` on the other model, in this case the Author model.

-NOTE: By default `belongs_to` validates the presence of the association to guarantee reference consistency.<br/><br/>If `optional` is set to true in the model, then `belongs_to` does not guarantee reference consistency.
+NOTE: By default `belongs_to` validates the presence of the associated record to guarantee reference consistency.<br/><br/>If `optional` is set to true in the model, then `belongs_to` does not guarantee reference consistency.
 This means that the foreign key in one table might not reliably point to a valid primary